- ryancarraher1

 [1] Edgerton, Michael Edward.
 The Extra-normal Voice.
 2014.

 [2] My 2018 composition for solo voice, premiered by soprano Rose Hegele.
-The performance can be listened to here: https://soundcloud.com/ryancarraher/most-of-us-ryan-carraher
+The performance can be heard here: https://soundcloud.com/ryancarraher/most-of-us-ryan-carraher

 [3] This technique will be referred to as “parametric polyphony” for the remainder of this post.